-We envision equitable cradleto-career STEM education that nurtures students' aspirations and empowers them to lead a thriving society.
+We envision equitable, accessible cradle-to-career STEM education that nurtures students' aspirations and wellbeing.

 Our 2025-2028 strategic plan kicks off at a critical juncture in our 14-year history and a pivotal moment for our state and our country.